 We’ll be updating this resource on a regular basis as we attend Facebook’s exclusive series of webinars to learn more about the upcoming iOS changes, and the measures being recommended to advertisers and businesses.
 Give this page a favourite – you might well need it.
 Alternatively, you can sign up to our newsletter to receive the latest information as we get it.

 Right then, let’s take a look at what we know so far.

 The Apple iOS 14 Update – What’s it All About?

 Apple’s latest iOS updates put privacy and data in the spotlight.
-Every app developer will have to explain just how they’re using customer data within their product page.
+Every app developer now has to explain just how they’re using customer data within their product page.
 Details on privacy policies and data usage must be published.

 This doesn’t sound too bad so far, right?
-The problem for us advertisers is that from January 19th, apps will have to get permission from iOS users to be able to track their activity.
+The problem for us advertisers is that apps now also have to get permission from iOS users to be able to track their activity.
 Yep, this includes Facebook.

 “We disagree with Apple’s approach and solution.
 We understand how disruptive Apple’s changes may be to your business, and are committed to helping you manage through them.”
 Welp.

-The Apple prompt will make it obvious that the app required permission to use your data, offering two simple buttons:
+The Apple prompt makes it obvious that the app required permission to use your data, offering two simple buttons: